Sayonara VMAX | LOOKING BACK | News

 The tsunami of torque, combined with the VMAX’s long wheelbase, gifted the bike with party-piece acceleration that, even now, will embarrass virtually every other bike on the road.
 The stock model’s low-10-second standing quarter mile doesn’t even tell the whole story, as by the end of a perfect run the VMAX would be nudging its electronically imposed 222km/h top speed as it quickly finds the limit of its acceleration-focussed gearing.

 VMAX sales were inevitably held back by the bike’s sky-high price and, in 2010, the Ducati Diavel moved the goalposts for muscle-cruiser handling.
 Come the end of 2016 and the introduction of Euro 4 emissions regulations and a host of other type-approval changes in Europe, the bike was quietly dropped from Yamaha’s range across the continent.
-In 2017 it remains on sale in places like Japan and America.

 Does that mean it’s the end of the road for the VMAX altogether?
 Yamaha won’t be drawn, but there’s little sign that a replacement model is high on its priority list.
 The company points out it’s still using the VMAX name, albeit on outboard boat engines, but given the last new VMAX motorcycle was being teased for years before its predecessor had even been killed, the chance of Yamaha surprising us all with an all-new model in the near future is slim.